Relintai/pandemonium_engine_docs/usage/shaders/shader_reference/spatial_shader.md

 ^^^^^^^^^^^^^^^

 Writing light processor functions is completely optional.
 You can skip the light function by setting render_mode to `unshaded`.
-If no light function is written, Godot will use the material properties written to in the fragment function to calculate the lighting for you (subject to the render_mode).
+If no light function is written, Pandemonium will use the material properties written to in the fragment function to calculate the lighting for you (subject to the render_mode).